Hands-on Activity Exploring Variables While Testing & Improving Mint-Mobiles

 Pre-Activity Assessment

-Identifying Criteria, Constraints & Variables: Have students identify criteria and constraints from different examples of engineering design (such as the roller coaster design problem in the Intro/Motivation section).
-Next, have students categorize variables from different examples as independent, dependent or control variables.
-For example (as thoroughly explained in the Intro/Motivation section), the variables associated with roller coaster design.
-Then, have students talk in groups to identify the different variables involved with this activity.
+Identifying Criteria, Constraints & Variables: Have students identify criteria and constraints from different examples of engineering design (such as the roller coaster example in the Introduction/Motivation).
+Discuss how forces, motion, and energy might affect the design.
+Next, have students categorize variables from different examples as independent, dependent, or control variables.
+For instance, in the roller coaster example, the independent variable might be the height of the drop, the dependent variable the speed of the cart, and the controls could include the track length and wheel type.
+Then, have students discuss in groups the different variables involved in their mint-mobile design activity and how changing them could affect motion.

 Activity Embedded Assessment

-Prediction: Before testing the cars in Run 3, ask each group to predict which trial will travel the furthest and why they believe this.
+Prediction: Before testing the cars in Run 3, ask each group to predict which trial will travel the furthest and justify their reasoning based on scientific concepts such as gravity, inertia, friction, and energy.
 Have groups write their predictions and justifications on their Design Worksheets.

 Post-Activity Assessment